Section 1

 Example

-curl -X POST https://api.example.com/api/v1/documents \ -H "Authorization: Bearer ctds_yourApiKey" \ -F "RecipientName=John Smith" \ -F "RecipientEmail=john@example.com" \ -F "ExpirationHours=48" \ -F "File=@contract.pdf"
+curl -X POST https://ctsign.io/api/v1/documents \ -H "Authorization: Bearer ctds_yourApiKey" \ -F "RecipientName=John Smith" \ -F "RecipientEmail=john@example.com" \ -F "ExpirationHours=48" \ -F "NotificationEmail=sender@acme.com" \ -F "File=@contract.pdf"

 {